AxelElaldi/equivariant-spherical-deconvolution/README.md

 # Equivariant Spherical Deconvolution
-PyTorch implementation of Equivariant Spherical Deconvolution: Learning Sparse Orientation Distribution Functions from Spherical Data.
+PyTorch implementation of the paper [Equivariant Spherical Deconvolution: Learning Sparse Orientation Distribution Functions from Spherical Data](https://arxiv.org/abs/2102.09462) from Axel Elaldi*, Neel Dey*, Heejong Kim and Guido Gerig (*equal contribution).
 Main application of this work is for diffusion MRI and fODF estimation.

 ## 1. Getting started